smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 You can access the [schema](https://www.postgresql.org/docs/current/ddl-schemas.html) and table configuration information of your workspace database.

-Each workspace provides the "public" schema and temporary result tables by default.
-Queries that do not specify a schema will refer to tables in the "public" schema.
+Each workspace provides the public schema and temporary result tables by default.
+Queries that do not specify a schema will refer to tables in the public schema.
 Any query executed in the query editor that produces results in tabular form will be stored as a `Temporary Result Table` with a random table name.
 This allows you to reuse previous query results as needed.

 #### **Table Information**